Ladislav Almási

-Ladislav Almási (Almási László, born 6 March 1999) is a Slovak footballer who plays for Hungarian club Zalaegerszeg on loan from Baník Ostrava as a forward.
+Ladislav Almási (Almási László, born 6 March 1999) is a Slovak footballer who plays for Czech club Bohemians 1905 as a forward.

 Club career

 Senica

 Almási made his Slovak Super Liga debut for Senica against ViOn Zlaté Moravce on 1 March 2016.

 Akhmat Grozny (loan)

 On 20 January 2021, he joined Russian Premier League club FC Akhmat Grozny on loan until the end of the 2020–21 season, with an option to purchase.

-Osijek (loan)
+He played eight league games for Grozny but did not make the move a permanent one.

+Baník Ostrava

+Almási joined Czech side Baník Ostrava from Ružomberok in June 2021, signing a four-year contract.
+He was named the Czech First League player of the month for September 2021 after scoring in all of his club's league matches.

+He scored three goals in the first half of the 2025–26 Czech First League before undergoing surgery for a sports hernia.

+Loans to Osijek and Dunajská Streda

 On 5 February 2024, Almási joined Osijek on a half-year loan deal.

-Dunajská Streda (loan)

 On 3 July 2024, Almási joined Dunajská Streda on a one-year loan deal with option to make the move permanent.

+Bohemians 1905

+On 1 June 2026, Almási signed a contract with Bohemians 1905 until summer 2029.

 International career

-On 8 October 2021, Almási debuted for the Slovakia national football team under Štefan Tarkovič in a 2022 FIFA World Cup qualification against Russia.
+Almási received his first call-up to the Slovakia national football team in October 2021.
+He made his debut for the national side against Russia in a 2022 FIFA World Cup qualification match, which Russia won 1–0.
 He came on after 79 minutes of play to replace Lukáš Haraslín with the final score of 1-0 already set, through a first-half own goal by Milan Škriniar.
-Following Tarkovič's dismissal and arrival of Francesco Calzona, Almási was initially excluded of nominations, mainly due to an injury and subsequent low recent playing time.
-In December 2022, Almási was called up by Calzona for senior national team prospective players' training camp at NTC Senec.
+In December 2022, Almási was called up by Francesco Calzona for senior national team prospective players' training camp at NTC Senec.